The 5G future is here… almostFebruary 2021

 The (virtual) reality of it

 The combination of eye-watering speeds and lower latency means exceptional, and more immersive, user experience.
 Virtual reality, where the viewer is offered a whole new world, and augmented reality, where graphics are overlaid onto whatever you’re looking at, are currently something of a niche.
-The arrival of 5G will finally push these technologies, both of which rely on high bandwidth and responsive networks, into the mainstream.
+The arrival of 5G in marketing will finally push these technologies, both of which rely on high bandwidth and responsive networks, into the mainstream.

 “The arrival of 5G will finally push these technologies, both of which rely on high bandwidth and responsive networks, into the mainstream”